weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 of a linear transformation applied to h.

 (b) Suppose f and E are as in Definition 9.11, and f is differentiable in E.
-For every x € E, f'(x) is then a function, namely, a linear transformation of R" into R™.
+For every x  \in  E, f'(x) is then a function, namely, a linear transformation of R" into R™.
 But f’ is also a function: f’ maps E into L(R", R™).

 (c) A glance at (17) shows that f is continuous at any point at which f is